Kida Burns: Career

 In 2012, Burns appeared in the movie Battlefield America as Thomas Brown.

-In 2020, Kida participated in World of Dance (TV series) Season 4, alongside Bailey Sok of S-Rank and Kinjaz.
+In 2020, Kida participated in the fourth season of World of Dance, alongside Bailey Sok of S-Rank and Kinjaz.
 Burns choreographed and appeared in the music video for Justin Bieber's song "Come Around Me".
-He also made a cameo appearance in Disney's movie Zombies 2.
+He also made a cameo appearance in the Disney movie Zombies 2.

+He was a feature dancer in Kendrick Lamar's 2024 video release diss of Drake in "Not Like Us" on July 4.